 Liviu Ghiuzan is a patent-holding industrial leader with more than two decades of global experience in quality management, sustainable manufacturing, and organizational leadership.
-His expertise spans apparel, home textiles, footwear, sportswear, soft toys, and hardlines including toys, tools, furniture, kitchenware, stationery, and a wide range of consumer goods found in hypermarkets worldwide.
+His expertise spans apparel, home textiles, footwear, sportswear, soft toys, and hardlines including toys, tools, furniture, kitchenware, stationery, and a broad range of consumer goods found in hypermarkets worldwide.
 Over his career, he has collaborated with more than 2,000 suppliers and manufacturers across continents, implementing robust Quality Management Systems (QMS) and driving sustainable transformation at scale.

 Beyond technical expertise, Liviu is a skilled leadership and coaching professional, with a focus on developing high-performance teams, driving transformative change, and inspiring sustainable growth across industries.
-His leadership frameworks are applicable well beyond manufacturing, offering insights into strategy execution, cultural transformation, and innovation leadership.
+His leadership frameworks apply well beyond manufacturing, offering insights into strategy execution, cultural transformation, and innovation leadership.
+His book Industrial Leadership: Driving Transformative Change, Inspiring Success explores these principles across diverse sectors and is indexed in major library and research databases, making it discoverable in university catalog searches worldwide.

 Manufacturing Excellence and Quality Management in Sustainable Fashion Apparel